-The first night was pretty laid back.
-Mark and I walked down to the beach and marvelled at the powdery, white sand and crystal blue waters.
+The first night on Kendwa Beach was pretty laid back.
+Mark and I walked down to the beach and marveled at the powdery, white sand and crystal blue waters.
 It looked spectacular and full of promise:

-Mark decided he wanted to go snorkelling with a few others from the tour in the morning.
-Since I’m not much into water sports, I decided I would hang back with the rest and just enjoy the sunshine.
+Mark decided he wanted to go snorkeling with a few others from the tour in the morning.
+Since I’m not much into water sports, I chose to hang back with the rest and just enjoy the sunshine.
 I had already spotted a little tent on the beach offering massages, mani-pedis and henna tattoos.
 It was like my day had magically planned itself.

 That night, we had pizza and drinks with the gang before going to bed.
 Island life was feeling pretty good.

-The next morning, Mark headed off on his snorkelling adventure.
+The next morning, Mark headed off on his snorkeling adventure.
 I chose to lie in the sun, read, and generally bum around, just to see what it was like.

 Annoyed, I spun on my heel and walked back in the opposite direction.
 I walked by our hotel and down the opposite side of the beach.
 Within seconds, another man approached me with the same unrelenting spiel.
 Hello, nice lady.
 Would you like to take a tour?
 Or go parasailing?
 A boat ride on a dhow perhaps?